This event starts at 3.30pm on 21st December 2022 and runs until the following morning at 9.30am.

 What NOT to bring…

 Sean will have a shovel with him so you can easily make a seat from sand that can be lined with your yoga mat or refuse bags.
 If you prefer more conventional comfort bring a garden chair!
+We will be moving around though so you be prepared to travel light!
 Since refreshments are provided there is no need to bring any provisions.
 Other than your car keys and your phone please do not bring any other valuables.
 Please keep your personal possessions in a secure place, don’t loose your keys!

 How to book…